 Located in the heart of Dublin’s buzzing Liberties district, the Roe & Co Distillery have offered up their home to local Dublin restaurants, no longer in a position to welcome customers through their restaurant doors, under current restrictions.

-Roe & Co, a brand that lives and breathes creative reinvention, have transformed the outside of the Distillery space into a Cocktail Village using upcycled shipping container pods.
+Roe & Co, a brand that lives and breathes creative reinvention, have transformed the outside of their Irish whiskey distillery space into a Cocktail Village using upcycled shipping container pods.

 On specified days over the next two weeks, the Cocktail Garden will welcome two independent businesses, who are paving the way in Ireland’s food scene.